blunderfist/ufo-explorer/README.md

 shiny::runGitHub("ufo-explorer", "blunderfist", ref = "main")
 ```

 Or visit <https://matt2021.shinyapps.io/UFO-Explorer/> to access the app via the web.
-(This option is currently not working due to the memory limitations of the free service plan.)
+(This option is currently only using data from 2011 to 2021 due to the memory limitations of the free service plan.)

 ## Features